AnalystAJ/private/README.md

 <h1>Set A Remote Desktops DNS Settings To A DC’s Private IP Address
 </p>

-This SOP shows how to enable ICMPv4 on your local Windows Firewall.<br />
+This SOP shows how to enable ICMPv4 on your local Windows Firewall.

 <h2>Environments and Technologies Used</h2>